-In this course we will be using computers running the Linux operating system with a graphical user interface based on X Windows.
+In this course we will be using Macintosh computers running OS X operating system.
 The project itself consists of a number of tasks which will help familiarize you with the computers.

 We assume in the following that you have never logged into this type of computer.
 Fortunately, our graphical user interface is intuitive.
 Therefore, rather than explaining how to do each task in gory detail, we will simply give you the tasks together with some optional explanations you can refer to if you find the tasks obscure or otherwise difficult.
 However, we encourage you to try to figure out how to do the tasks on your own.
 When that doesn't work, don't be shy: ask!

 There is a printer in the small room adjoining the classroom/lab.
 We'll demonstrate how to use it during the first lab session.

 Your computer account (username and password) for these computers is the same as for normal campus computers, email, etc. It does not matter which computer you log into; you will have access to all your files on all computers, since they are stored on a central file server.

 You'll use a web browser to access information such as the web page for this course.